olivernorred/svgglyphanimate/README.md

 # svgglyphanimate
-animate glyphs with javascript and render them on an svg canvas
+animate glyphs with javascript and render them in an svg viewbox

 The skeleton of an svgglyphanimate script is: